Kidney stone disease: Imaging studies

-Calcium-containing stones are relatively radiodense, and they can often be detected by a traditional radiograph of the abdomen that includes the kidneys, ureters, and bladder (KUB film).
-KUB radiograph, although useful in monitoring size of stone or passage of stone in stone formers, might not be useful in the acute setting due to low sensitivity.
+Calcium-containing stones are relatively radiodense (opaque to X-rays), and they can often be detected by traditional radiography of the abdomen that includes the kidneys, ureters, and bladder (known as a "KUB" film for the first letter of the three organs visualized on the radiograph).
+KUB radiography, although useful in monitoring size of stone or passage of stone in stone formers, might not be useful in the acute setting due to low sensitivity.
 Some 60% of all renal stones are radiopaque.
 In general, calcium phosphate stones have the greatest density, followed by calcium oxalate and magnesium ammonium phosphate stones.
 Cystine calculi are only faintly radiodense, while uric acid stones are usually entirely radiolucent.

 In people with a history of stones, those who are less than 50 years of age and are presenting with the symptoms of stones without any concerning signs do not require helical CT scan imaging.
-A CT scan is also not typically recommended in children.
+A computed tomography (CT) scan is also not typically recommended in children.

 Otherwise a noncontrast helical CT scan with 5 mm sections is the diagnostic method to use to detect kidney stones and confirm the diagnosis of kidney stone disease.
 Near all stones are detectable on CT scans with the exception of those composed of certain drug residues in the urine, such as from indinavir.

 Where a CT scan is unavailable, an intravenous pyelogram may be performed to help confirm the diagnosis of urolithiasis.
 This involves intravenous injection of a contrast agent followed by a KUB film.
 Uroliths present in the kidneys, ureters, or bladder may be better defined by the use of this contrast agent.
 Stones can also be detected by a retrograde pyelogram, where a similar contrast agent is injected directly into the distal ostium of the ureter (where the ureter terminates as it enters the bladder).

 Renal ultrasonography can sometimes be useful, because it gives details about the presence of hydronephrosis, suggesting that the stone is blocking the outflow of urine.
 Radiolucent stones, which do not appear on KUB, may show up on ultrasound imaging studies.
 Other advantages of renal ultrasonography include its low cost and absence of radiation exposure.
 Ultrasound imaging is useful for detecting stones in situations where X-rays or CT scans are discouraged, such as in children or pregnant women.
 Despite these advantages, renal ultrasonography in 2009 was not considered a substitute for noncontrast helical CT scan in the initial diagnostic evaluation of urolithiasis.
 The main reason for this is that, compared with CT, renal ultrasonography more often fails to detect small stones (especially ureteral stones) and other serious disorders that could be causing the symptoms.

 On the contrary, a 2014 study suggested that ultrasonography should be used as the initial diagnostic imaging test, with further imaging studies be performed at the discretion of the physician on the basis of clinical judgment, and using ultrasonography rather than CT as an initial diagnostic test results in less radiation exposure and equally good outcome.